alexwlchan/alexwlchan.net/src/_drafts/sans-i-o-programming.md

 {% slide_image :deck => "sans_io", :slide => 31, :alt => "Code for a function called load_tag_file() in the bagit-python library." %}

-One final example, looking at refactoring a function in the bagit-python library I mentioned at the start.
+One final example, looking at refactoring a function in [the bagit-python library](https://pypi.org/project/bagit/) I mentioned at the start.

-Sans I/O doesn't need to be a big, all-in-one change.
+The nice thing about sans I/O is that it doesn't need to be a big, all-in-one change.
 You can't take six weeks out of your sprint to re-factor all your code to be nice and sans I/O because someone at PyCon told you about it; you can make small, incremental improvements.

 We've got a function here that's going to load something called a *tag file*.